Youth unemployment in the United Kingdom: Causes

 Some alternative theories exist as well, for example Tim Worstall of the free-market Adam Smith Institute has argued that the introduction of minimum wage legislation in the United Kingdom has contributed to youth unemployment by increasing the wage bill for firms,.

 Effects

 Youth unemployment increases the chance of a worker experiencing unemployment in adulthood.
 Some have linked the London riots of 2011 with the high level of youth unemployment.

 Economic

-Those under 25 years old are entitled to £56.25 a week in Job Seeker's Allowance (a lower amount than for over 25s).
-In economic terms youth unemployment equates to £10m a day in lost productivity and the total direct cost of youth unemployment is £4.7bn a year.
+Those under 25 years old are entitled to £56.25 a week in Job Seeker's Allowance (a lower amount than for 25s and over).
+In economic terms, youth unemployment equates to £10m a day in lost productivity and the total direct cost of youth unemployment is £4.7bn a year.
 Unemployment for over six months while a teenager also increases the chances of an individual being unemployed in adulthood.